Kotlin/KEEP/proposals/sealed-interface-freedom.md

 ## JVM compilation strategy and interoperability

-Kotlin shall recognize JVM classes and interfaces with a `PermittedSubclasses` attribute in their classfile as the `sealed` class or interface, enabling all the exhaustive matching features that Kotlin sealed classes and interfaces enjoy.
+Kotlin shall recognize JVM classes and interfaces with a `PermittedSubclasses` attribute (the attribute name is tentative as of the second preview in JDK 16) in their classfile when it becomes a stable JVM feature.
+It shall treat the corresponding Java class or interface as `sealed`, enabling all the exhaustive matching features that Kotlin sealed classes and interfaces enjoy.

 Mixed sealed hierarchies between Java and Kotlin will not be supported.
 All subclasses of a sealed Kotlin class or interface must be defined in Kotlin and all subclasses of a Java sealed classes or interface must be defined in Java.